NovaBay Pharmaceuticals (NYSEAMERICAN:NBY) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a research report sent to investors on Sunday morning.
+StockNews.com initiated coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) in a report published on Friday morning.
 The brokerage issued a hold rating on the biopharmaceutical company’s stock.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last posted its earnings results on Thursday, March 30th.
-The biopharmaceutical company reported ($4.33) EPS for the quarter.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) last released its quarterly earnings results on Thursday, May 11th.
+The biopharmaceutical company reported ($0.85) EPS for the quarter.
+The company had revenue of $3.12 million during the quarter.
 NovaBay Pharmaceuticals had a negative return on equity of 18.62% and a negative net margin of 21.09%.
-The firm had revenue of $3.64 million for the quarter.

 NovaBay Pharmaceuticals, Inc, a biopharmaceutical company, develops and sells eyecare, skincare, and wound care products in the United States and internationally.
 It offers Avenova Spray, a solution for removing foreign materials, including microorganisms and debris from skin around the eye, such as the eyelid; and wound care products, which are used for cleansing and irrigation as part of surgical procedures, as well as treating certain wounds, burns, ulcers, and other injuries under the NeutroPhase and PhaseOne brands.